Skip to main content

 Danofloxacin for Cattle

-Danofloxacin is used in cattle for Bovine respiratory disease (BRD), Severe gram-negative bacterial infections.
-Routes documented in cattle: SC, IV.
-ExoticRx tracks Danofloxacin dosing for cattle from primary veterinary literature; sign in to view the full rule set.
+Danofloxacin is used in cattle for Bovine respiratory disease (BRD).
+Routes documented in cattle: SC.
+A typical adult cattle weighs 250.00–900.00 kg.
+ExoticRx lists 1 cited dose rule for Danofloxacin in cattle, drawn from published veterinary references.
 Verify against current literature before clinical use.

 Trade names: Advocin, A180